athenian-computational-thinking/athenian-cs-mkdocs/docs/vscode.md

 ## Interacting with GitHub
-* To clone a GitHub repo on your local machine using VSCode, click on `Source Control` on the left and then click on the `...` at the top, and select `clone`.
+* To clone a GitHub repo on your local machine using VSCode, click on `Source Control` on the left, then click on the `...` at the top, and then select `Clone`.
 Enter the URL of the GitHub repo you wish to clone.
 * Try to keep all your clone repos in the same folder.
 Consider using `$HOME/git`.